Ommdutta26/Financial-Fraud-Detection-Agent-/README.md

 Production-style fraud detection pipeline built on the **IEEE-CIS Fraud Detection** dataset (590,540 transactions).
 Every transaction passes through a **7-node LangGraph agent pipeline** that scores, explains, and reasons about risk before delivering a decision with a downloadable investigation report.

+Every node execution is **fully traced in LangSmith** — latency, token usage, decision metadata, and analyst feedback captured per transaction.
+Flagged and blocked transactions are automatically routed through an **n8n workflow** that sends Telegram alerts and stores decisions in MongoDB.

-Built as a placement portfolio project demonstrating end-to-end ML engineering: data-driven feature engineering, calibrated XGBoost, agentic AI orchestration, SHAP explainability, and interactive UI.
+Built as a placement portfolio project demonstrating end-to-end ML engineering: data-driven feature engineering, calibrated XGBoost, agentic AI orchestration, SHAP explainability, LLM reasoning, production observability, and automated alerting.

 ---